 4. Tiny Toys: National Museum of Toys and Miniatures

 The biggest way to experience KC’s tiniest treasures is by paying a visit to the National Museum of Toys and Miniatures.
 When it first opened in 1982, the museum featured the collections of two local women.
-In the following decades the collection grew to more than 72,000 items including the world’s largest collection of fine-scale miniatures and one of the nation’s largest collections of antique toys.
+In decades to follow, the collection grew to more than 72,000 items including the world’s largest collection of fine-scale miniatures and one of the nation’s largest collections of antique toys.

 5. Small Sips: Hi Hat Coffee